What is Burial Insurance?

 Further Reading

-When you buy a life insurance policy, you do so because the policy's death benefit will provide financial support to your loved ones.
+When you buy a life policy, you do so because the policy's death benefit will provide financial support to your loved ones.
 That's why you choose a beneficiary.
-Ensure your wishes are met and your loved ones are taken care of when you under...
+Ensure your wishes are met and your loved ones are taken care of by understanding what ...